-Born in Buenos Aires, I received a BA from Harvard University, graduate degrees in psychology and the history and philosophy of science from the Universities of Geneva and Paris, and a Habilitation from the École des Hautes Études en Sciences Sociales.
-Before moving in 2018 to the field of medical anthropology, I worked as historian of the human sciences and the mind/brain sciences from the Renaissance to the present, and more recently in bioethics and medical anthropology and phenomenology.
-I have been Guggenheim Fellow, Athena Fellow of the Swiss National Science Foundation, Visiting Scholar at the American Academy in Rome and at Harvard University (History of Science), Fellow at the Brocher Foundation, and Visiting Professor in Buenos Aires, Paris, Rio de Janeiro, Mexico DF and Kyoto.
-I was until 2012 a permanent Research Scholar at the Max Planck Institute for the History of Science, Berlin.
-In 2016 I was elected to the Academia Europaea in 2017, and in 2021 received the Carlson Award "in recognition of extraordinary scholarship in the history of the human sciences."
+Born in Buenos Aires, I received a BA from Harvard University, graduate degrees from the Universities of Geneva and Paris, and a Habilitation from the École des Hautes Études en Sciences Sociales.
+Before moving in 2018 to the field of medical anthropology, I worked as historian of the human sciences from the Renaissance to the present.
+I was Guggenheim Fellow, Athena Fellow of the Swiss National Science Foundation, Visiting Scholar at the American Academy in Rome and at Harvard University, Fellow at the Brocher Foundation, Visiting Professor in Buenos Aires, Paris, Rio de Janeiro, Mexico and Kyoto, and permanent investigator at the Max Planck Institute for the History of Science.
+I was elected to the Academia Europaea in 2017, and in 2021 received the Carlson Award "in recognition of extraordinary scholarship in the history of the human sciences."

 Selected research activities

 Invitational Fellowship for Research in Japan, awarded by the Japan Society for the Promotion of Science